 Performance management is a critical element of the Council's management processes.
-The Council is committed to a joined up approach to performance management that involves members, council and Publica employees working together to ensure that the council continues to deliver on the issues that matter most to local people and on improving the quality of services at all levels.
+The Council is committed to a joined up approach to performance management that involves members, Council and Publica employees working together to ensure that the Council continues to deliver on the issues that matter most to local people and on improving the quality of services at all levels.
 Our performance management system helps the Council to identify what does and does not work and the factors that support or hinder economic, efficient and effective service delivery.

-Overall the council performed well during 2018/19.
+Overall, the Council performed well during 2020/21.
 We continue to get recognition for our good performance, sound financial management and value for money.
-The Council's Annual Report for 2018/19 should be read in conjunction with the Statement of Accounts 2018/19 to obtain a balanced view of the Council's work and finances.
+The Council's Annual Report for 2020/21 should be read in conjunction with the Statement of Accounts 2020/21 to obtain a balanced view of the Council's work and finances.
 The Council's non-financial and financial performance is regularly monitored and reported to Cabinet and Scrutiny committees on a quarterly basis.
 The range of indicators measured and reported includes waste collection, planning appeals, customer service, leisure performance, housing benefit claims and performance and customer complaints.
-Details of these reports for 2018/19 can be found on the Council's website, under 'Councillors & meetings' in the quarterly performance reports reported to the Cabinet Committee.
-Performance of the Council is expected to be enhanced over the coming years due to the transfer of staff and the sharing of services with Publica Group (Support) Ltd. See developments in service delivery below.
+Details of these reports for 2020/21 can be found on the Council's website, under 'Councillors & meetings' in the quarterly performance reports reported to the Cabinet Committee.
+Performance of the Council is expected to be enhanced further over the coming years due to the transfer of staff and the sharing of further services with Publica Group (Support) Limited.
+See developments in service delivery below.